 This is a true story.
 I need to say this because you won’t believe the ending.

-In 1968 or 9 I bought my first rock and roll album – vinyl 33 ⅓ RPM record at the Carousel Record Store next to the Grand Union supermarket in Chappaqua, NY.
+In 1968 or 9 I bought my first rock and roll album – a vinyl 33 ⅓ RPM record at the Carousel Record Store next to the Grand Union supermarket in Chappaqua, NY.
 Yes, I really remember that day.
 Jimi Hendrix – “Axis: Bold As Love.”
 I wore out the grooves playing it as often as I could.
-If you have no idea what grooves are then just think about a tire worn smooth.
+If you have no idea what grooves are then just think about a tire that is worn smooth.

 This spring I was working outside of Seattle, Washington on a pair of ancient horses for a man who had recently passed away.
 His son was not a horseman but was caring for them until they too passed.
 My conversation often goes to what profession a person does and so my question generated a pleasant surprise when he replied, “I play in a rock and roll band.”